TheBongoCats/Kolibri/README.md

 ### Internationalization:

 Internationalization provides an opportunity to make the Kolibri more worldwide and user-oriented.
-At the moment we've implemented EN, UA and RU options.
+At the moment we've implemented EN, UA, and RU options.
 Example:

 <img width="577" alt="Screenshot 2022-03-27 at 13 58 25" src="https://user-images.githubusercontent.com/60012511/160278303-d96c5618-33e5-455c-b1af-5d3f42616911.png">

 ### Push Notifications:

 Sometimes you need to make a transaction, but Oracle last updated more than 30 minutes ago.
-In this case you are stucked.
+In this case, you are stuck.
 Well, our idea is that you don't need to monitor the website, just tick the bell and leave it open.
-As result, when Oracle update the price, you'll get such browser notificaiton:
+As result, when Oracle update the price, you'll get such browser notification:

 <img width="345" alt="Screenshot 2022-03-27 at 14 57 32" src="https://user-images.githubusercontent.com/60012511/160280614-4683ff20-47cd-465b-9cb9-5702369fdf2a.png">